lpod/lpod-python/doc/level1.rst

   possible values are ``true`` (meaning visible) ``none`` (meaning hidden) or ``condition`` (meaning that the text is to be visible or hidden according to a condition defined elsewhere).

+A paragraph style may have a background (color or image)

 Paragraph family
 ~~~~~~~~~~~~~~~~~~